Meet the Chief and Command Staff

 Support Services Assistant Chief

 Chief Gervais is a licensed Professional Engineer and holds certifications from the International Code Council as a Certified Fire Marshal, Certified Building Code Official, and Certified Fire Code Official.
 He is also a Certified Fire and Explosion Investigator (CFEI) through the National Association of Fire Investigators.
-Currently Chief Gervais is enrolled in the multi-year Executive Fire Officer (EFO) program through the National Fire Academy and plans to graduate in 2023.
+Chief Gervais is a 2024 graduate of the National Fire Academy’s Executive Fire Officer (EFO) program.

 Headshot of Kelsie Carnosso